Meal Prep Is the Missing Link in Your Fitness Regimen. Here’s Why

 It steers you clear of danger.

 Eating fast and healthy can be hard.
-When we don’t prep, we have a tendency to only listen to our stomachs.
+When we don’t prep, we have a tendency to only listen to our stomach.
 So we lose sight of where we’re at with our caloric intake, and if that quick microwave meal is really what we should be eating.
-Having a plan in place and preparing whatever food you can in advance leaves far less room for that to happen in the first place.
+Having a plan in place and preparing whatever food you can in advanced leaves far less room for that to happen in the first place.